-Graham Denyer Willis, BA (Toronto), MA (Royal Roads), PhD (MIT).
-College Lecturer in Geography.
+Dr Graham Denyer Willis, BA (Toronto), MA (Royal Roads), PhD (MIT).
+Chris Rokos Fellow and Director of Studies in Geography.

 As Director of Studies I am responsible for organising all teaching for Geography students.
 I also supervise various papers in Human Geography.
 My supervision style is creative and exploratory; I enjoy discussions of 'real world' problems as well as the academic requirements at hand.